Insurance regulatory law

-Insurance regulatory law is the body of statutory law, administrative regulations and jurisprudence that governs and regulates the insurance industry and those engaged in the business of insurance.
-Insurance regulatory law is primarily enforced through regulations, rules and directives by state insurance departments as authorized and directed by statutory law enacted by the state legislatures.
-However, federal law, court decisions and administrative adjudications also play an important role.
+Insurance regulatory law is part of insurance law that covers statutory law, administrative regulations and jurisprudence that regulates the insurance industry and those engaged in the business of insurance.
+Insurance regulatory law is primarily enforced through regulations, rules and directives by national or state insurance agencies or departments as authorized and directed by statutory law enacted by each countries legislatures.
+In the United States this is primarily done through state legislation, however, federal law, court decisions and administrative adjudications also play an important role.

-Purpose

-Insurance is characterized as a business vested or affected with the public interest.
-Thus, the business of insurance, although primarily a matter of private contract, is nevertheless of such concern to the public as a whole that it is subject to governmental regulation to protect the public’s interests.

-Therefore, the fundamental purpose of insurance regulatory law is to protect the public as insurance consumers and policyholders.
-Functionally, this involves:
+The business of insurance, although primarily a matter of private contract, is nevertheless of such concern for the public interest it tends to be subject to governmental regulation to protect the public’s interests in most countries.
+The fundamental purpose of insurance regulatory law is to protect the public as insurance consumers and policyholders.